alyson1907/genetic-path-finding-individuals/README.md

   - **Mutation** is applied to each individual
 - The new generation is left to walk...

+> NOTE: For each new generation, a percentage of slots are saved for new individuals containing random genes (see **newIndPercentage** parameter in section below)

 # Parameters
 All the paremeters used to run the program are located at the top of `sketch.js` file.